 For starters, they replace the comic-styled cutscenes with generic-looking cutscenes.
 The remastered models are certainly better, but the cell-shaded style is mostly gone, which is crazy considering that was one of the things the fans loved about the game.
 In other words, the game lost its identity.
 Then the final nail in the coffin is the performance issues

 There are plenty of other examples, like the botched Warcraft 3 Reforged and Silent Hill HD Collection.
-So no, it does not mean that game remakes/remasters = safe success.
-If the teams working on it do not understand what made the game successful, it is bound to fail.
+So no, it does not mean that game remakes/remasters is an instant success.
+If the teams working on it do not understand what made the game successful in the first place, then it is bound to fail.

 The reason game remasters, and remakes are awesome is because it has the potential to revive (either out of sheer nostalgia or updates) the fan's interest, which is a completely different feeling from trying out and loving a new game that just came out.